l0wc0ster/blog/ad_tricks.md

 ![Image](/img/ad_tricks/6.png)

-The **machine$** account in the domain has the **Replicate Directory Changes** permissions by default, which means you can perform DCSync attacks.
+The **machine$** account in the domain controller has the **Replicate Directory Changes** permissions by default, which means you can perform DCSync attacks.
 Using the **Windows Defender command line utility**, you can perform a reverse authentication request and get the netNTLM hash on the attacker, and then restore the original NTLM using rainbow tables on the crack.sh online service (if you get netNTLMv1)

 ![Image](/img/ad_tricks/7.png)